abauville/wai_hackathon_2021/README.md

 **Q3.
 Does the number of reported cases of domestic violence reflected a wider trend in reported cases of crime in general?**

 **Q4.
-What are the trends for the types of domestic violence crimes committed? (e.g. ‘violent’ v ‘other’.)**
+What are the trends for the types of domestic violence crimes committed? (e.g., ‘violent’ v ‘other’.)**

 **Q5.
 Does the number of reported cases of domestic violence increase when there is an increase in homelessness?**